An infinite-dimensional approach to path-dependent Kolmogorov equations: Solution in

 \section{Solution in $\sL^p$}

 The choice to work in a general $\sL^p$ space instead of working with the Hilbert space $\sL^2$ could seem unjustified at first sight.
-As long as solving Kolmogorov's equation in $\sL^p$ is only a step towards solving it in $\sD$ through approximations it would be enough to develop the theory in $\sL^2$, where the results needed are well known.
-Nevertheless we give and prove here this more general statement for $\sL^p$ spaces for some reasons.
-First, the proof shows a method to obtain this kind of result without actually using a It\=o-type formula, but only a Taylor expansion; the difference is tiny but it allows to work in spaces where there is no It\=o formula to apply.
+As long as solving Kolmogorov equation in $\sL^p$ is only a step toward solving it in $\sD$ through approximations it would be enough to develop the theory in $\sL^2$, where the results needed are well known.
+Nevertheless, we give and prove here this more general statement for $\sL^p$ spaces for some reasons.
+First, the proof shows a method to obtain this kind of result without actually using a It\^o-type formula, but only a Taylor expansion; the difference is tiny but it allows to work in spaces where there is no It\^o formula to apply.
 Second, the proof points out where a direct argument of this kind (which is essentially the classical scheme for these results) fails.
-Last, also the easiest examples do not behave well in $\sL^2$: recall for instance example \ref{ex:1} with its ``delay''-version
+Last, also the easiest examples do not behave well in $\sL^2$ but they can be regular enough in some $\sL^p$ instead (see Examples \ref {ex1long} and \ref{ex2long} hereinafter).
+Therefore, proving the result in $\sL^p$ is already enough to deal with some examples, without the need to go further in the development of the theory.